yandex-cloud/docs/en/legal/specific-terms/application-load-balancer.md

 2.1.
 The use of the Service is chargeable.

 2.2.
 Service Fee is determined as per Service Rates and billing units specified on Site.
-CloudIL may change Service Rates as stipulated by Agreement.
+Nebius may change Service Rates as stipulated by Agreement.

 2.3.
 Service Fee for the Service depends on the number of used LCUs.